-He asked people to donate, to provide food, shelter, and education to the children in Spain.
+He asked people to donate, so they could provide food, shelter, and education to the children in Spain.

 He also asked them to write letters and send photos, so each child would know that someone, somewhere was thinking about them – and what we now know as child sponsorship was born.